Learn About Different Types Of Refractive Surgery

 It doesn’t have to be this way.

-Here at London Vision Clinic, we’ve provided an unbiased and balanced perspective on all areas relating to refractive surgery over the past 15 years—largely thanks to the unique experience and expertise of our founder, Professor Dan Reinstein, expert surgeon Mr Glenn Carp and of course our dedicated team of eyecare professionals.
+Here at London Vision Clinic, we’ve provided an unbiased and balanced perspective on all areas relating to refractive surgery over the past 15 years—largely thanks to the unique experience and expertise of our founder, Professor Dan Reinstein, and expert surgeon Mr Glenn Carp, and of course our dedicated team of eyecare professionals.

 So when it comes to refractive surgery, rest assured, we know our stuff.